 As mentioned earlier, you do not have the power to look over the shoulder of a freelancer.
 This can be both a good and bad thing.
 Once you build a rapport with a remote worker, you know that you can rely on them to fulfill their end of the bargain.
 However, you have to take that first leap in order to figure out whether they will be reliable.

 Remember, they are hired to do a task, they are not required to work your hours (unless otherwise specified in the contract).
 Therefore you may not be able to contact them face to face and at the hours you want, you may be waiting for emails or texts because no one can watch them.
-You may also need to invest in communication methods like Slack to better ensure proper workflow.

 You do not know why the ‘freelancer’ is working or why they do not have a traditional job, you only have their ‘version’ of why they work freelance.
 What if the person you hire is great on paper but not so great on consistent performance?
 What if at their old job it was an issue as well but you will never know that?